I am an ex-bank executive now whiling away my time in teaching and traveling.

 - Mobilization of domestic savings

-- Ensuring balance regional and industrial growth
+- Ensuring balance in regional and industrial growth

-These are firms which buys and discounts bills of exchange, banker' acceptance, commercial paper, etc. Discount houses also tender for treasury bills, deal in short-dated government bonds, and are an important part of the short-term money markets.
+These are firms that buy and discount bills of exchange, banker's acceptance, commercial paper, etc. Discount houses also tender for treasury bills, deal in short-dated government bonds, and are an important part of the short-term money markets.

 Insurance is a hedge against the risk of a contingent and uncertain loss.
 In other words, it is the equitable transfer of the risk of a loss, from one entity to another, in exchange for payment.
-For this service, the insurer charges a fee called premium depending upon the risk involved.
+For this service, the insurer charges a fee called a premium depending upon the risk involved.

 Besides traditional insurance companies, there are many Islamic insurance companies in Pakistan known as Takaful operators.
-Takaful is an Islamic insurance concept based on mutual co-operation, responsibility, assurance, protection and assistance between groups of participants.
-These companies believe in promoting the cause of Takaful as well as promoting the insurance business in a Shariah Compliant i.e. halal and absolutely Riba-Free insurance.
+Takaful is an Islamic insurance concept based on mutual cooperation, responsibility, assurance, protection and assistance between groups of participants.
+These companies believe in promoting the cause of Takaful as well as promoting the insurance business in a Shariah Compliant i.e., halal and absolutely Riba-Free insurance.

 It is a professionally managed type of pooled investment for acquiring securities like stocks, bonds, marketable securities and commodities.
 The profit is distributed by way of dividend to all investors.

-But it has still to develop and a number of suggestions have been made:
+But it has still to develop, and a number of suggestions have been made:

 - The infrastructure projects should be financed through domestic bonds of longer maturities (10-20 years).

-- The financial sectors (capital markets, micro credit, banking and non-banking sector) should have a better and more clearly delineated division of responsibilities.
+- The financial sectors (capital markets, microcredit, banking and non-banking sector) should have a better and more clearly delineated division of responsibilities.